Ado012/MeristemBasic_p/README.md

 The partitioned results should be output to the Results/Raw_DataFiles folder

-To visualize the results take the last file from the output results folder and rename it EWT.csv or run a terminal command such as cp ./Results/Raw_DataFiles/extraresults062021FcAcWt/extraresults099.csv ./sheller_files/EWT.csv
+To visualize the results take the last file from the output results folder and rename it EWT.csv or run a terminal command such as cp ./Results/Raw_DataFiles/extraresults062021FcAcWt/extraresults099.csv ./EWT.csv

-to copy it to the sheller directory.
+to copy it to the main directory.

 #Visualizing the Data